 This also means that you can end up spending more money overall buying new Android devices, than spending more money upfront for an Apple device, that has a longer shelf life.
 Does that make sense?

 Another issue is the number of Apps available in the Google Play Store.
 There is a lot of poor quality Apps, with inbuilt Malware and other programming issues that can affect the security and efficiency of your device.
 Compatibility with your version of Android is also often called in to question.

-Also, with greater customisation options, comes more risk of breaking or changing something that causes spurious behaviour on your device.
+Also, with greater customization options, comes more risk of breaking or changing something that causes spurious behaviour on your device.

 As mentioned earlier, Microsoft effectively had a fault start when entering the mobile/tablet market with Windows 8.
-However, Windows 10 (and I expect, future Windows versions now) are quite good on tablet devices such as the Surface Pro.
+However, Windows 10 (and I expect, future Windows versions now) are superb on tablet devices such as the Surface Pro.

-Microsoft has established fantastic integration across all hardware platforms, and with Azure cloud hosted applications and services, you are able to access anything in this space from anywhere, and at any time.
+Microsoft has established fantastic integration across all hardware platforms, and with Azure cloud hosted applications and services, you can access anything in this space from anywhere, and at any time.